mervemor/mervemor/README.md

-# Hi there 👋, I'm Merve Mor
+# Hi there, I'm Merve Mor 👋

+## I'm a Junior Software Developer

--🌱 I’m currently learning .NET Core, React.js
+- 🌱 I’m currently learning .NET Core, React.js
--📫 How to reach me: merve.mor@hotmail.com
+- 📫 How to reach me: merve.mor@hotmail.com

 <!--
 **mervemor/mervemor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.